FunckyFizz/PipxImport/README.md

 This module is cross-compatible with both Linux and Windows but has only been tested on one machine for each OS.

-To use this module put the file in the same directory as your script and type the command  `from PipxImport import *`
+To use this module, put the file in the same directory as your script and type the command  `from PipxImport import *`

 Once this is done, you will be able to import any modules you have installed with pipx.<br/><br/>